Does every child have to take the entrance test?

 Do I have to live in a catchment area to apply for a place at Parmiter's School?

-No Parmiter's School does not have a catchment area and you do not have to live in a specific area or postcode to apply.
-95% of the places allocated under Criterion 4 (Medical), Criterion 5 (Academic) and Criterion 6 (Music) are allocated to applicants from the following postcodes: WD3 to WD25 inclusive, AL1, AL2, AL3, HP1, HP2, HP3 and HA6.
+No, you do not have to live in the Priority Postcode (Catchment) Area to apply.
+Up to 95% of the places allocated under Criterion 6 (Academic) and Criterion 7 (Music) are allocated to applicants from the following postcodes: WD3 to WD25 inclusive, AL1, AL2, AL3, HP1, HP2, HP3 and HA6.
+This equates to up to 49 Academic and 19 Music places.

 My postcode is not one of the priority postcodes (as listed above).
 Can I still apply?

-Yes, 5% of places under Criterion 4, 5 and 6 are allocated from outside the above postcodes.
+Yes, up to 5% of places under Criterion 6 and 7 are allocated from outside the Priority Postcode (Catchment) area.
+This equates to up to 3 Academic and 1 Music place.

 I live outside Hertfordshire, do I still need to submit an application to Hertfordshire County Council?

 This will vary from year to year depending on who is applying and where they live.
-Click here to see statistical information on the furthest distances for previous years.
+To find out the furthest distance of a child allocated a place under Proximity/Distance click, please check the Cut-off scores and Distances document on the school website.

 Can I find out which roads or postcodes would qualify for a place under Criterion 2: Proximity or Criterion 8: Distance?